 (B) Freestanding signs,.
 Other than directory signs, signs shall not be more than six (6) feet in height.
-Wherever feasible, directory signs should be located on the inland side of any highway, road, street, or alley to avoid intruding into public views from such highway, road, street, or alley to and along the sea or shoreline.
+Wherever feasible, directory signs should be located on the inland side of any highway, road, street, or alley to avoid intruding into public views from such highway, road, street, or alley to avoid intruding into public views from such highway, road, street, or alley to avoid intruding into public views from such highway, road, street, or alley to and along the sea or shoreline.